Food Technology Level 3

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English, or a relevant Level 2 qualification, or at least 2 years’ relevant work experience.
+- Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English.

 - School applicants will be required to provide a good school report, which must include attendance.